The Man, The Snake and The Fox

 Programme Notes

-This composition is inspired by the Ojibway legend of the same name.
-The 7 movements tell the story of this legend through the combination of instruments normally associated with Indigenous cultures and the western classical tradition.
+This composition is inspired by the Ojibwa legend of the same name.
+The seven movements tell the story of the legend through a blend of instruments traditionally associated with Indigenous cultures and the Western classical tradition.
 The composition was conceived and created with the utmost respect and appreciation for all of Canada’s First Nations communities.

-Cries for Help – Very free/loose beat… almost like it’s improvised.
-Flute emulates mysterious cries for help.
-Rubbing skin of the drum emulates the hiss of the snake.
+Very free/loose beat, almost like it’s improvised.
+The flute emulates mysterious cries for help, while rubbing the skin of the drum imitates the hiss of the snake.
 Native Flute in D and drum only.
 Duration: 2:00

-“Don’t You Remember?” – Opening emulates the tragic series of events… Fox is eating meat from the Hunter’s stash of food (percussion), Hunter fires on the fox (loud piano chord), the fox screams in pain (high violin note).
-Then the rest of the piece is a melancholy regret on the part of the Hunter for the mistake he has made.
+The opening emulates the tragic series of events: The Fox is eating meat from the Hunter’s food stash (percussion), the Hunter fires on the fox (loud piano chord), and the fox screams in pain (high violin note).
+The rest of the piece expresses the Hunter’s melancholy regret for the mistake he has made.
 All instruments, including Native Flute in A. Duration: 3:30

 NFB Film that inspired this composition: